After sharing book resources for building character in girls, there was a huge number of requests for a similar list for younger boys.

 Don’t be deterred; this is wholesome adventure at its finest, and your boys will LOVE it!

-For the pre-reading child (ages 3-6) ready to learn more about God, here is a simple way to explain complex beliefs.
+For the pre-reading child (ages 3-6) ready to learn more about God, here is are several simple resources to explain complex beliefs.
 Ours liked to hear these stories read over again and they would ask questions.
 Teach Me About God covers Salvation, Prayer, the Bible, the Holy Spirit, Baptism, and the Lord’s Supper.

 Loving One Another ( ages 4-7) contains eight animal stories based on scripture that will help littles to discover why getting along and loving your neighbor is the very best way.